 The visible water supply lines throughout the home were copper pipe.
 The water was supplied by a public water supply.
 Water valves are not tested as part of the home inspection.
 Water valves that have not been operated for an extended period of time often leak after being operated.
 We would not be able to repair a leaking valve during the home inspection.
-The visible waste lines consisted of cast iron pipe.
+The visible waste lines consisted of cast iron and PVC pipe.
 The functional drainage of the drain waste lines appeared to be adequate at the time of the inspection.
 The home was connected to a public sewer system.
-The under-floor drain lines are considered underground utilities and are specifically excluded from the inspection.
+The underfloor drain lines are considered underground utilities and are specifically excluded from the inspection.
 The lines are not visible or accessible and their condition cannot be verified during a visual home inspection.
 Simply running water into plumbing fixtures or floor drains will not verify the condition of the waste line infrastructure under the home.
 Consult with a qualified plumber for a video camera inspection of the sewer laterals if there is any concern as to the condition of the waste lines under the home.
 A video scan is the only way to confirm the condition of the drain system.
 Our inspection of the plumbing system is a functional inspection only.
 We make no attempt to validate that the plumbing system complies with any codes.
 Additionally, we cannot validate the workmanship of the plumbing system to be up to standard.
 We are generalists and do not claim to know everything about any trade.
 Any concern about the quality or adequacy of the plumbing system should be referred to a qualified, reputable plumber.
 All plumbing fixtures not permanently attached to a household appliance were operated and inspected for visible leaks.
-Water flow throughout the home was above average.
-Water pressure was tested at a hose bib and found to be 100 to 110 pounds per square inch.
 There were no material defects observed in the visible portions of the plumbing system.